Warri

 The city of Warri is an oil hub within South-South Nigeria and houses an annex of the Delta State Government House.
 Warri City is one of the major hubs of the petroleum industry in Nigeria.
-Warri and her twin city, Uvwie are the commercial capital of Delta State with a population of over 311,970 people in 2006.
-The city is the indigenous territory of Urhobo, itsekiri and Ijaw people.
+Warri, Udu, Okpe and Uvwie are the commercial capital of Delta State with a population of over 311,970 people in 2006.
+The city is the indigenous territory of Itsekiri, Urhobo and Ijaw people.